supersun17/Secretory/Readme.md

 # Secretory EPIC 1
-Use Secretory to browse on going movies in AMC
+Use Secretory to browse on going movies

 ## Stories:
 Sticker will show movie poster, with next available show time